-In either case, don't give them any of your personal or financial information.
-It is almost certainly an attempt at identity theft, either by getting you to willingly give up your personal information or by stealing it via a phony website (see our article on phishing scams).
+In either case, don’t give them any of your personal or financial information.
+It is almost certainly an attempt at identity theft, either by getting you to willingly give up your personal information or by stealing it via a phony website.
 You may also want to report the seller to AliExpress; see our instructions for how to contact AliExpress customer service to learn how to file a complaint.

-It's also a rare occurrence, but a seller may ask you to pay for an order or item directly through a money order or some other service outside of AliExpress.
+It’s also a rare occurrence, but a seller may ask you to pay for an order or item directly through a money order or some other service outside of AliExpress.
 You should avoid doing this, as it leaves you vulnerable to getting scammed or having your personal information stolen (as we mentioned in the previous tip).
-Instead, report this kind of behaviour to AliExpress.
+Instead, report this kind of behaviour to customer service.

-There are two additional reasons why you shouldn't pay a seller outside of AliExpress.
-Our list of online shopping safety tips has more information, but basically, you are not only losing the protection and oversight of AliExpress in your transaction, but you are also likely helping the seller cheat AliExpress out of their sale commission.
+There are two additional reasons why you shouldn’t pay a seller outside of AliExpress.
+You are not only losing the protection and oversight of AliExpress in your transaction, but you are also likely helping the seller cheat AliExpress out of their sale commission.

 AliExpress doesn’t release your payment to the seller until you have confirmed that you have received your order or item from them.
 However, in rare cases, a seller may ask you to confirm delivery of your order before you receive it (e.g. because they need the money to pay off other expenses).
 This is a potential red flag that someone is attempting to scam you.